akhealth/EIS-Modernization/vendor-onboarding-checklist.md

 | Alaska DHSS GitHub           | DHSS IT Business Applications            | DPA PMO submits request to ITS Help Desk.
 Help Desk Assigns to Alaska DHSS GitHub Admins.                                                                                                       |
 | Mural                        | TTS/18F                                  | DPA PMO submits request to 18F Mural Admins                                                                                                                                                     |
 | EISR Dev Env                 | DHSS IT Business Applications            | DPA PMO submits request to ITS Help Desk.
 Help Desk assigns to EISR Dev Environment Admins                                                                                                      |

+## Request procedure

+To request access:

+  - Email your request for access to the EIS-R Project Assistant, Sera Bourne, @ <serafine.bourne@alaska.gov> and cc the EIS-R Project Office @ <eisr.progoffice@alaska.gov>.

+    ***For auditing purposes, requests for access must be for a single individual.
+A request for access containing multiple individuals will be rejected.***

+    Subject – “Request for access for *\<Requestor First and Last Name\>”*

+    Body - must consist of the following:

+      - **Requestor Name** - First Name, Last Name, MI

+      - **Vendor** – Name of the Vendor the Requestor is employed by.

+          - If the requestor works for a sub-contractor then identify both the Sub-Contractor and the Vendor who have been awarded the contract.

+      - **Project Role** – As defined in above ‘Roles’ section of this document.

+      - **Business Needs Statement** – The requestor must provide a detailed statement that clearly defines the individual’s business purpose; identifies why he/she is requesting access;
+        and the individuals job role in relationship to the project.

+  - The DPA PMO, as the sponsoring agency, will review the request to ensure validity.
+Valid requests will receive, via email, a Non-State Employee Access Request packet with instructions.

+  - Requestors are required to complete, sign and return the Access Request packet to the DPA PMO (see above EIS-R Project email addresses).
+A completed request packet consists of the following:

+      - Non-State Employee Access Request Form (completed, signed and dated)

+      - Service Provider Security Agreement (completed, signed and dated)

+      - A copy of a State or Federally issued identification card/document:

+          - Driver’s License

+          - State ID

+          - Passport

+          - Birth Certificate

+      - A copy of HIPAA Training Certificate

+        Instructions for access to the DHSS HIPAA Training course will be provided with the Access Request packet.

+***Please allow up to 10 business days for approved accounts to be created once the packet is submitted.
+Missing information and errors will result in additional processing time.***

+For questions regarding vendor onboarding procedures or status of a submitted request please contact:

+Sera Bourne, DPA EIS-R Project Assistant

+Phone: (907) 334-0864

+Email: <serafine.bourne@alaska.gov>

+If emailing, please cc the EIS-R Project Office @
+<eisr.progoffice@alaska.gov>.

 # Training resources